Independent research and operating notes on AI agent governance.

 The platform lesson

-The report is not warning that every repo with agents is already dangerous.
-It is showing how quickly declaration can outrun the underlying contracts that make deployment governable.
+The report is not warning that every repo with deployed agents is already dangerous.
+It is showing how quickly deployment signal can outrun the underlying contracts that make operation governable.
 That is exactly where platform teams should intervene.

 If a platform organization can define the path from declaration to deployment clearly, AppSec and leadership get a much better dataset to govern.
 If it cannot, every later control layer inherits ambiguity.